Firefighters Association of the State of New York: Firemen's Home

-The FASNY Firemen’s Home is a 126000 sqft facility designed with the members’ comfort in mind.
+Licensed by the New York State Department of Health, the FASNY Firemen’s Home is a 126000 sqft facility designed with the members’ comfort in mind.
 Specialized rehabilitation for both younger and older members includes health care, the camaraderie of socializing with fellow firefighters, and continued connections to firefighting activities.

-Licensed by the New York State Department of Health.

 Federal Credit Union

 The FASNY Federal Credit Union is chartered to serve the financial needs of members, immediate family members and employees of the Firemen's Association of the State of New York (FASNY) and the Firemen's Home, volunteer organizations such as fire departments, districts, fire companies, EMS and ambulance squads.
 Also included are members of LAFASNY, as well as employees, State, Department, and Personal members of the National Volunteer Fire Council (NVFC).

 Museum of Firefighting

 The FASNY Museum of Firefighting is home to years of firefighting history in New York State.
 At the 51st State Firemen's Convention held in Hudson in 1923, a resolution signed by the Presidents and Secretaries of both the Volunteer Firemen's Association and the Exempt Firemen's Association of the City of New York said that if the State Association of the Firemen's Home would authorize the erection of a suitable building for a museum, four fire engines, one built in England in 1725, a Gooseneck more than one hundred years old, a piano-style engine 63 years old and a double-deck engine, would all be donated as the first pieces.

 So, amid much anticipation, the Museum was built with a center hall 49 ft long with two adjoining wings 24 ft long, amounting to 2600 sqft of museum space.
 At 3 am on the morning of November 12, 1925, six large trucks brought the valuable collection up from New York City.
 The items were numbered and cataloged and then placed on display.
 The Museum was dedicated on Memorial Day 1926 with appropriate ceremonies.

 In order to accommodate the numerous donations to the Museum, additions were necessary.
 The first addition was added in 1957, 31 years after the initial opening.
 The second addition came in 1972, with another expansion in 1989, and yet another in 2000 adding to the current size, totaling more than 50000 sqft.